KennethAnd/DiscordJSBOT/README.md

 Install this project as a zipped file.
 Unzip it into any folder, preferably one you made for this bot.
-Go into config.js and put your discord token in between the quotation marks.
+Go into config.js and put your bots discord token in between the quotation marks.
 Double click start.bat and wait for it to display a message, indicating the bot is signed into discord.

 **All Updates Will be Posted Below**